 Ian Stewart convicted in Helen Bailey murder trial

-Following a seven week trial, Stuart Trimmer QC successfully prosecuted Ian Stewart in relation to the
+Following a seven week trial, Stuart Trimmer KC successfully prosecuted Ian Stewart in relation to the

 murder of Helen Bailey and the disposal of her body.
 Stewart will be sentenced at St. Albans Crown Court